cosmos/cosmos-sdk/docs/architecture/adr-033-protobuf-inter-module-comm.md

 Starting from the work in [ADR 021](./adr-021-protobuf-query-encoding.md) and [ADR 31](./adr-031-msg-service.md), we introduce the following inter-module communication system as an new paradigm for secure module based authorization and OCAPS framework.
-When implemented, this could also serve alternative the existing paradigm of passing keepers between modules.
+When implemented, this could also serve as an alternative the existing paradigm of passing keepers between modules.
 The approach outlined here-in is intended to form the basis of a Cosmos SDK v1.0 that provides the necessary stability and encapsulation guarantees that allow a thriving module ecosystem to emerge.